 Monogenic forms of diabetes, previously termed maturity-onset diabetes of youth (MODY), are not considered type 1 or type 2 (although they are sometimes mistaken for them) and are uncommon (1 to 4% of cases).

-In type 1 diabetes, the pancreas produces no insulin because of autoimmune destruction of pancreatic beta-cells, possibly triggered by an environmental exposure in genetically susceptible people.
+In type 1 diabetes, the pancreas produces little to no insulin because of autoimmune destruction of pancreatic beta-cells, possibly triggered by an environmental exposure in genetically susceptible people.
 Close relatives are at increased risk of diabetes (about 15 times the risk of the general population), with overall incidence 4 to 8% (30 to 50% in monozygotic twins).
 Children with type 1 diabetes are at higher risk of other autoimmune disorders, particularly thyroid disease and celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more .
 Inherited susceptibility to type 1 diabetes is determined by multiple genes (> 60 risk loci have been identified).
 Susceptibility genes are more common among some populations and explain the higher prevalence of type 1 diabetes in certain ethnic groups (eg, Scandinavians, Sardinians).

-In type 2 diabetes, the pancreas produces insulin, but there are varying degrees of insulin resistance and insulin secretion is inadequate to meet the increased demand caused by insulin resistance (ie, there is relative insulin deficiency).
+In type 2 diabetes, the pancreas produces insulin, but there are varying degrees of insulin resistance, and insulin secretion is inadequate to meet the increased demand caused by insulin resistance (ie, there is relative insulin deficiency).
 Onset often coincides with the peak of physiologic pubertal insulin resistance, which may lead to symptoms of hyperglycemia in previously compensated adolescents.
 The cause is not autoimmune destruction of beta-cells but rather a complex interaction between many genes and environmental factors, which differ among different populations and patients.
-Risk factors include

 In type 1 diabetes, lack of insulin causes hyperglycemia and impaired glucose utilization in skeletal muscle.
 Muscle and fat are then broken down to provide energy.
 Fat breakdown produces ketones, which cause acidemia and sometimes a significant, life-threatening acidosis (diabetic ketoacidosis Diabetic Ketoacidosis (DKA) Diabetic ketoacidosis (DKA) is an acute metabolic complication of diabetes characterized by hyperglycemia, hyperketonemia, and metabolic acidosis.
 Hyperglycemia causes an osmotic diuresis with... read more [DKA]).